MARY LOUISE KELLY, Host:

 FOLKENFLIK: Vives tripped over the story in June.
 The neighboring city of Maywood was so strapped for cash, it wanted Bell to take over city services, like policing.
 But his colleague Jeff Gottlieb learned of an investigation into pay for Bell's city council.
 Their attention swung to Bell and they demanded public records.

-Mr. JEFF GOTTLIEB (Los Angeles Times): Every day, I'm calling the city clerk.
+JEFF GOTTLIEB: Every day, I'm calling the city clerk.
 I'm telling her, listen, we really don't want to sue you, but, you know, we will, and then when we go to court, and we win, because we will, we'll ask the judge to make you pay our legal bills, because that's what the statute says.

 FOLKENFLIK: The city manager, Robert Rizzo, relented, but they had to meet him at a meeting room near a city park for kids.
 That was weird enough - but nine city officials and lawyers showed up.